unoplatform/uno/doc/articles/howto-consume-webservices.md

 * Created a simple Uno application
 * Registered and obtained a key for The Cat API web service.
 * Built a number of data models that utilize JSON serialization
-* Built a web service base class and supports REST service operations and then implemented a number of services that derived from it
+* Built a web service base class that supports REST service operations and then implemented a number of services that derived from it
   * You will have noted that WASM requires the use of `Uno.UI.Wasm.WasmHttpHandler()` rather than the default `HttpClientHandler`
 * Leveraged the services in a view-model
   * You built a base class that uses the dispatcher to ensure bound properties are updated on the UI thread